 Cell service: AT&T and Straight-talk work great.
 Verizon, Tmobile, Sprint etc get very little reception.

-PLEASE HELP KEEP OUR TRAILS OPEN AND AS PRISTINE AS POSSIBLE - LEAVE NO TRACE - PACK IT IN PACK IT OUT
+PLEASE HELP KEEP OUR PUBLIC TRAILS OPEN AND AS PRISTINE AS POSSIBLE - LEAVE NO TRACE - PACK IT IN PACK IT OUT